misakey/dev-manifesto/agile_methodology.md

 _____
 # Retrospective
 Sometimes, we do retrospectives:

-_The goal of a retrospective is to summarize good and bad things that occurred during the sprint.
+_The goal of a retrospective is to summarize good and bad things that occurred since the last retrospective.
 Here we discuss about individual and team feedback about internal process, project state..._

 Type of attendees: Misakey Product/Technical Team.